caina-barbosa/Ephor-Wind-Tunnel/replit.md

 ### UI/UX Decisions

 The frontend uses React 18+ with TypeScript and Vite, styled with Tailwind CSS and shadcn/ui components.
 It features a minimal Apple-inspired design with a clean color palette (Deep Royal Blue for primary actions, Orange for recommendations, Purple for reasoning, neutral grays).
-The layout is a full-screen grid presenting **five model columns** (3B, 7B, 14B, 70B, Frontier) with visual cues for model size, latency, and cost.
-Column styling: 3B/7B (blue accent), 14B/70B (green accent), Frontier (orange accent).
+The layout is a full-screen grid presenting **five model columns** (8B, 14B, 32B, 72B, Frontier) with visual cues for model size, latency, and cost.
+Column styling: 8B/14B (blue accent), 32B/72B (green accent), Frontier (orange accent).
 Educational elements include a context window auto-teaching mechanism, budget cap visual feedback, and prompt difficulty nudges.
 Key features like the Cost vs Capability Pareto chart, detailed technical accordions per model, and a "Why This Model?" explanation are integrated to enhance learning.

 ### Global Mode Toggles

 *   **Reasoning Toggle** (purple): Activates chain-of-thought reasoning for supported tiers.
-Only 70B (DeepSeek R1) and Frontier (Claude with extended thinking) support reasoning mode.
+Only 72B (DeepSeek R1) and Frontier (Claude with extended thinking) support reasoning mode.
 Smaller tiers show "Not Available" with educational guidance.
-*   **Search Toggle** (blue): Activates web search mode using Perplexity models.
-7B uses Sonar ($1/M), 14B/70B/Frontier use Sonar Pro ($3/M).
-3B shows "Not Available" with guidance.
+*   **Search Toggle** (blue): Activates web search mode using OpenRouter's `:online` suffix powered by Exa.ai (~$0.02/request).
+All tiers support search mode.
 *   Only one mode can be active at a time (mutually exclusive).

 ### Technical Implementations